 In certain situations, as the Willis Class argues, unexercised overlying rights can be exercised at any time, regardless of whether there has been any previous use.
-The Willis Class concedes, however, the Court has authority to reasonably limit or burden the exercise of their overlying rights.
+The Willis Class concedes, however, the Court has authority to reasonably limit or burden the exercise of their overlying rights. .

-Here, despite the Willis Class' settlement with the Public Water Suppliers limiting the impact of the prescriptive right, the Court finds multiple grounds to condition the unexercised overlying rights of the Willis Class.
-Because the landowners' reasonable and beneficial use pumping alone exceeded the native safe yield while public water supplier pumping was taking place, the unexercised overlying rights of the Willis Class are not entitled to an allocation in the Physical Solution.
-If that were not required under these circumstances in this Basin, the Court finds that the pumping here by Landowner Parties, Public Overliers and the Small Pumper Class would become legally meaningless because all unexercised overlying rights could eliminate long-established overlying production.
+18 Here, despite the Willis Class' settlement with the Public Water Suppliers limiting the 19 impact of the prescriptive right, the Court finds multiple grounds to condition the unexercised 20 overlying rights of the Willis Class.
+Because the landowners' reasonable and beneficial use 21 pumping alone exceeded the native safe yield while public water supplier pumping was taking 22 place, the unexercised overlying rights of the Willis Class are not entitled to an allocation in the 23 Physical Solution.
+If that were not required under these circumstances in this Basin, the Court 24 finds that the pumping here by Landowner Parties, Public Overliers and the Small Pumper Class 25 would become legally meaningless because all unexercised overlying rights could eliminate long-26 established overlying production.

-Furthermore, the Willis Class settlement and Notice of Proposed Willis Class Action rights in the physical solution that will bind the Willis Class as part of the physical solution.
+Furthermore, the Willis Class settlement and Notice of Proposed Willis Class Action Settlement and Settlement Hearing specifically state that the court will make a determination of rights in the physical solution that will bind the Willis Class as part of the physical solution.
 (Notice of Proposed Settlement at § 9 ["The Court is required to independently determine the Basin's safe yield and other pertinent aspects of the Basin after hearing the relevant evidence, and the Settling Parties will be bound by the Court's findings in that regard.
 In addition, the Parties will be required to comply with the terms of any Physical Solution that may be imposed by the Court to protect the Basin, and the Court will not be bound by the Settling Parties' agreements in that regard."].)